Rules for local spelling bees

 your spelling bee abcs

-Need a quick how-to until we release the official rules?
+Need a quick how-to?
 Running a spelling bee with our materials is as easy as A-B-C.

 Give each student a number.
 This makes it simple to make sure they spell in the same order for each round of the competition.